yashiwashi123/yashiwashi123.github.io/icedid_backconnect.md

 #### Summary

 This tutorial servers as a means to track BokBot, also know as IcedID, BackConnect infrastructure.
 BackConnect servers are used as C2 and include an VNC module thus allowing TAs remote access.
 They additinoally turn victim machines into socks5 proxies and allow TAs to execude commands remotely.
-You can read more about BackCOnnect [here](https://www.team-cymru.com/post/inside-the-icedid-backconnect-protocol).
+You can read more about BackConnect [here](https://www.team-cymru.com/post/inside-the-icedid-backconnect-protocol).

 This is a tutorial on how to track IcedID backconnect infrastructure.